 As a young child, Nikita Harlalka was fascinated by stars and space.
 Initially she wanted to be an astronaut but, as she grew up, her interests turned to aeronautical engineering.
 It wasn’t until Nikita studied HSC 4 unit mathematics in Year 12 that she realised advanced maths was not her passion.

 She then began to think about what she’d like to study at university and, more importantly, what impact she wanted to have on society.
 She wanted to pursue a career that would be intellectually challenging, allow her to contribute to the fundamental pillars of society and assist society’s most vulnerable.
-This is how Nikita came to the decision to study law.
+This is how Nikita came to the decision to study a Bachelor of Law.

 “I realised that no matter what I did, I wanted to be able to have a positive impact and contribute to society,” says Nikita.

 “I was drawn to UNSW Law’s unique focus on social justice, as well as the small class sizes.
 I was also attracted to UNSW for its culture.
 The University is known for its vibrant student life, strong entrepreneurship and the vast array of opportunities, plus its friendly and inclusive environment.”

 In her first year, Nikita was a student presenter for the Student Legal Education Group, a project promoting legal education and access to justice in low socio-economic high schools.
 The program facilitated workshops focusing on legal rights and issues.
 Having come straight from high school, she enjoyed the opportunity to contribute to a social justice program so early in her university years.
 In her second year, she was able to expand the group and develop her leadership skills as the coordinator of Student Legal Education Group.

 During her time at UNSW, Nikita held various leadership positions in the Law Society, including Editor-in-Chief, Vice-President (Private Law Careers) and President in 2018.